 Going For Broke Won’t Leave You Broke When Using These Auto Insurance Tips

-If you’ve been thinking about adding aftermarket parts to your car, check with your insurance company to see if they will cover the damage of these parts.
+If you buy aftermarket enhancements for your car, determine the insurance consequences should your car get damaged or stolen.
 Insurance frequently does not provide coverage for these parts, only covering the value that is added to the car’s entire value, and that may not be too much.